astronomer/airflow-version-release-demos/README.md

 # Airflow version release demos

-This repository contains demos showcasing features of different Airflow versions.
+This repository contains demos showcasing features of different Airflow versions made with ❤️ by the Astronomer DevRel team.
 Each branch contains the demo for a different Airflow minor version.

 ## Airflow 3.x